nnirror/facet/README.md

 	- example:
 		- `$('example').noise(32).scale(30,80).sort().key('f# ' + randscale()).note(); // random scale in f#`

-### FacetPattern generators that can take a FacetPattern, number, or array as an argument
+### FacetPattern generators that can take a FacetPattern, number, array, or object as an argument
 When a generator takes a FacetPattern or an array as an argument, it uses that pattern to dynamically change its behavior over time, affecting the output in a more complex way than if a single number were supplied.
 For example, with the command `$('example').sine(440).play();`, the output is a static 440Hz wave.
 But with the command `$('example').sine(_.sine(5).scale(20,2000))).play();`, the frequency of the sine wave is being modulated by a 5 Hz sine wave which is generating values between 20 and 2000.
 This produces a classic frequency modulation sound, but since you can supply any FacetPattern as an argument, there are lots of sound design possibilities.

 - **sine** ( _frequencyPattern_, _duration_ = sample_rate, _samplerate_ = sample_rate, _fade_in_and_out_ = true )